nichoth/resume/src/resume.md

 * June 2013 &ndash; March 2014

 Built a new feature for the college's registration website.
-Worked closely with a staff programmer to write PHP and SQL code.
+Worked closely with a staff programmer to write PHP and SQL.
 </div>